 One mistake players make is avoiding losing at all costs.
 Sure, on the basic level it makes sense – if you won’t lose you’ll probably win, right?
 Well, that’s not quite true in Magic.
-Let’s take this scenario for an example.
+Here’s an example:

 You’re at 10 life, and your opponent is at 5.
 Your deck contains 9 Mountains and 3 Lightning Strikes.
 You also have one Lightning Strike in hand.
-Your opponent has a Questing Beast and a Nylea’s Forerunner in play.
+Your opponent has a Leatherback Baloth and a Centaur Courser in play.
 They attack you with both.
-Do you destroy Forerunner with Lightning Strike?
+Do you destroy Courser with Lightning Strike?

-However, in real scenarios it can be hard to identify when a play like this is correct and when it’s wrong.
-We’d recommend that when you try to make a defensive play, you ask yourself – does this help me win the game or am I just prolonging defeat.
+However, in real scenarios, it can be hard to identify when a play like this is correct and when it’s wrong.
+We’d recommend that whenever you’re about to make a defensive play, you ask yourself: “Does this actually help me win the game or am I just prolonging defeat?”

 Don’t Play Around Cards You Can’t Beat

 Similarly, you shouldn’t play around cards that you can’t beat.
-Once you conclude that there is a certain card you just can’t beat, no matter what you do – you should play as if that card doesn’t exist.
-Because if your opponent has it, you’ll lose anyways.
+Once you conclude that there is a certain card that you can’t beat no matter what you do – you should play as if your opponent doesn’t have it.
+Because if they do, you’ll lose anyway.

 Playing Around Wraths

 Wraths are probably the most common card that players try to play around.
-For newer players – a wrath is a card that destroy all creatures, for example Kaya’s Wrath, Time Wipe or the original Wrath of God.
+(For newer players – a wrath is a card that destroy all creatures, for example Kaya’s Wrath, Farewell or the original Wrath of God.)